pineconedata/automated-feed-generator/README.md

 - `website_url`: URL of the website to scrape.
 - `website_title`: Title for the RSS feed.
 - `website_description`: Description for the RSS feed.
 - `posts_list_selector`: CSS selector for the list of posts to include in the RSS feed.
-This selector goes inside of a `document.querySelectorAll(elements_selector)` call.
 - `title_selector`: CSS selector for the title of each element.
-This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `link_selector`: CSS selector for the link of each element.
-This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `image_selector`: CSS selector for the image of each element.
-This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `description_selector`: CSS selector for the description of each element.
-This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `date_selector`: CSS selector for the date of each element.
-This selector goes inside of a `.querySelector()` call that is run on each post element.
 - `date_format`: Date format of the date on the web page.
 This is used in conjunction with the `date_selector` to convert the date string to a datetime object using the [strptime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) method.

 Adjust the arguments within this configuration file to match the website you want to scrape and the selectors you want to use.

+### Selector Logic

+At a high level, the script will first identify the list of posts to include in the RSS feed by using `posts_list_selector` (where `document.querySelectorAll(posts_list_selector)` should return the same number of HTML elements as the number of posts that should be included in your output RSS feed's content).
+Using the `document.querySelectorAll()` method is one of the quickets ways to identify your desired `posts_list_selector` valkue.
+MDN has additional details on the [`document.querySelectorAll()` method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) if you are not familiar with it.

+Then, the script will scrape the details of each post using the other selectors (`title_selector`, `link_selector`, `image_selector`, `description_selector`, and `date_selector`.
+The selectors for the post details (`title_selector`, `link_selector`, etc.) are sub-selectors of the `posts_list_selector`.
+For example, this sub-selector logic for the `title_selector` would be implemented in JavaScript as `document.querySelectorAll(posts_list_selector)...querySelector(title_selector)` (this script uses Python and Selenium, but the JS logic can be helpful for identifying the proper value of `title_selector`, etc. more quickly).
+MDN has additional details on the [`document.querySelector()` method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) as well if you are not familiar with it.

 ### Example Configuration